-If you carry out any of the following activities, you and your premises must be registered:
+If you carry out any of the following activities, all operators and the premsies where you operate must be registered:

 - Permanent tattooing

-Registration is not required when skin piercing is carried out by, or under the supervision of, a person who is registered as a medical practitioner (or, in the case of acupuncture only, a dentist).
+Registration is not required when skin piercing is carried out by, or under the supervision of, a person who is registered as a medical practitioner, such as a doctor (or, in the case of acupuncture only, a dentist).

 The injection of Botox and cosmetic filler implants are not classed as skin-piercing activities under the 1982 Act.
 Note that Botox is a prescription only medicine and can only be administered to a defined patient by a doctor, or by a nurse under the supervision of a doctor.